shuttle-hq/synth/docs/blog/2021-10-07-building-a-startup-with-rust.md

 ## Libraries

 Rust has an ecosystem of incredibly high quality libraries.
-The Rust core team has led by example and focused on an incredibly high quality and tight standard library.
+The Rust core team has led by example and focused on a high quality and tight standard library.
 The result of a highly focused standard library is (unfortunately) a lack of canonical libraries for doing things outside the standard library.
 So you want a webserver, pick from one of the 100s available.
 You want a crate ( Rust lingo for library) for working with JWT tokens?
 Here's 9, pick one.
-I mean, even something as fundamental as an asynchronous runtime is split between `tokio` and `async-std`.
-As a young Rustaecean this can be overwhelming.
+I mean, even something as fundamental as an asynchronous runtime is split between `tokio` and `async-std` and others.
+As a young rustacean this can be overwhelming.

-What ends up happening over time is certain libraries become implicitly canonical as they receive overwhelming support and start becoming serious dependecies differentiating from their alternatives.
-I predict this will get better as the ecosystem matures, but predictions are dangerous. // TODO: I think niko matsakis talked about them standardising this
+What ends up happening over time is certain libraries become implicitly canonical as they receive overwhelming support and start becoming serious dependencies differentiating from their alternatives.
+Also in a project update from  RustConf 2021 it [was mentioned](https://youtu.be/ylOpCXI2EMM? t=1048) that the idea of having 'recommended crates' may be visited in the future.

 The lack of canonical non-standard libraries is an issue when you're getting started - but over time this diminishes as you get a better understanding of the ecosystem.
-What *has* been constantly detrimental to our development velocity has been the lack of *integration* libraries for Rust.
+What *has* been constantly detrimental to our development velocity has been the lack of *client* libraries for Rust.
 We've had to write a bunch of different integrations ourselves but they're often clunky as we don't  have the time to invest in making them really high quality.
-For example most of Google's products have at best an unofficial crate maintained by the community, and at worst absolutely nothing.
+For example most of Google's products have at best an unofficial code-generated crate maintained by the community, and at worst absolutely nothing.
 You need to write it from scratch.

 ## Should you build your startup with Rust?